MonaZI/UVTomogan/README.md

 Implementation for the paper:

-UVTomo-gan: An adversarial learning based approach for unknown view X-ray tomographic reconstruction, accepted in ISBI 2021
+UVTomo-gan: An adversarial learning based approach for unknown view X-ray tomographic reconstruction, published in ISBI 2021

 by Mona Zehni, Zhizhen Zhao